 FGC is an association of local and regional Quaker organizations primarily in the United States and Canada.
 FGC is a volunteer led association.
 Our focus areas and related projects are determined by volunteers representing our affiliates and consistent with FGC’s organizational Minute of Purpose and Vision Statement.

-Founded in 1900, FGC has grown from a voluntary organization of seven yearly meetings, created to hold a “general conference” every other year, to an association of fifteen yearly meetings, supplemented with regional groups and individual meetings.
+Founded in 1900, FGC has grown from a voluntary organization of seven yearly meetings, created to hold a “general conference” every other year, to an association of sixteen yearly meetings, supplemented with regional groups and individual meetings.
 FGC continues to sponsor an annual Gathering of Friends.
 See a list of our affiliates and an historical list of the Gatherings below.

 FGC is governed consistently with Quaker practices.
 At the heart of the organization is the commitment of individuals, in community, to discern and act upon the will of the divine.
 The organizational structure and culture are described in more detail on the Governance page below.

 About our Logo

 Dandelions with their yellow florets transforming into floating seeds represent the wishes, work and faithfulness of Friends for love and peace to spread and take root in the world.